These protein and fiber packed raspberry almond olive oil scones are moist and easy to whip together for breakfast or an afternoon snack.

 When you make scones with butter, the butter must be very cold and the easiest way to make the crumbly batter is to mix it in the food processor.
 Well, I’m a lazy baker and the thought of bringing out the food processor and cleaning it just to make scones always seemed like too much work!

-Olive oil scones are easier to mix.
-You only need a fork and a bowl.
-You can mix them up anywhere (hello, I include an olive oil scone recipe in my camping cookbook, too).
-And you still end up with a scone that is crumbly on the outside and moist on the inside.
+- Simple: Olive oil scones are easier to mix than butter based.
+You only need a fork and a bowl and you can mix them up anywhere – hello, I include an olive oil scone recipe in my camping cookbook, too!

 Ingredients you need